usask-aws/cf-ec2-alb-testprod-al2023/README.md

    exists on the correct listener (HTTPS listener if a certificate was supplied, otherwise HTTP).

-## Load-test the prod and test sites via the ALB DNS name
+## Testing the prod and test sites via the ALB DNS name

 Using the `LoadBalancerDNSName` output value (e.g.
-`App-ALB-123456789.us-east-1.elb.amazonaws.com`):
+`App-ALB-123456789.ca-central-1.elb.amazonaws.com`):

 - **Prod site**: open `http://<LoadBalancerDNSName>/` (or `https://` if a certificate is configured) in a browser, or run: